 Engaging in a course of conduct that encourages litigation and the prosecution of claims

 Determining liability, the extent of legally compensable damages, and a claimant’s legal rights and privileges

-Advising a claimant to accept a settlement under some circumstance
+Advising a claimant to accept a settlement in some circumstances

-To further combat conflicts of interest when it comes to the payment of the adjuster, the Texas Insurance Code has placed additional limits on what compensation public adjusters can receive.
+To further combat conflicts of interest when it comes to paying an adjuster, the Texas Insurance Code has placed additional limits on what compensation public adjusters can receive.
 For instance, public adjusters cannot accept a referral fee, commission, or any other valuable consideration of any nature in exchange for the referral of the adjuster by the policyholder to any third party.
 This includes attorneys, appraisers, umpires, contractors, etc.

 The use of the UPPA by insurance companies as a means to thwart the claims system for their own interests is nothing new; however, unsuspecting commercial policyholders can easily be taken advantage of by these and other tactics employed by insurers.
 While hiring a public adjuster to act in your corner can be a great help, it is often in the best interests of the policyholder to also consider hiring a commercial insurance claims attorney.

 At Raizner Slania, our insurance claims attorneys have the experience and national reputation necessary to help you.
 Our legal team is well-versed in the variety of ways insurance companies attempt to take advantage of policyholders and will take the time needed to thoroughly examine your claim to find the best way to proceed.
 If you need assistance with an ongoing commercial property claim or have questions about your policy, we can help.